striblab/2018-top-non-profits/README.md

 ## Data

 Data is manaually managed by Star Tribune through the Data Drop database, and specifically through the Data UI interface.
-To use this API, set the following environment variable, optionally in a `.env` file:
+To use this API for building the project, set the following environment variable, optionally in a `.env` file:

 - `DATA_UI_URI` (should NOT include trailing slash)
 - `DATA_UI_USERNAME`
 - `DATA_UI_API_KEY`

+In order to create the contact list and other parts, we also need to some other variables around the survey form:

+- `SURVEY_URL` Should be something like `https://docs.google.com/forms/d/e/XXXXXXX/`
+- `SURVEY_PASS` Defined in the survey
+- `BITLY_SHORTENER_API_KEY` Once you create a Bit.ly account, you can get a "Generic Access Token"

 ## Publishing